fsarshad/WebDev/README.md

 # WebDev
-# Prototype code for the infivifual listing page in the indivpage file.
+# Prototype code for the infividual listing page in the "indivpage" file.